Normal tooth eruption and development

 Every time someone eats, an acid reaction occurs inside their mouth as the bacteria digests the sugars.
 This reaction lasts approximately 20 minutes.
 During this time the acid environment can destroy the tooth structure, eventually leading to cavities.

 The consistency of a person’s saliva also makes a difference.
 Thinner saliva breaks up and washes away food more quickly.
 When a person eats diets high in carbohydrates and sugars, they tend to have thicker saliva that allows more acid-producing bacteria that can cause cavities.

 - Choose nutritious snacks.

-In the Edmonton area, the fluoride in our water supply is regulated to a constant 0.8 parts per million.
-Getting the right amount of this mineral is important to bone and tooth development, and fluoride regulation is probably the most successful public health measure in history.
+Nowadays cavities are less common, and less damaging when they do occur, because of fluoride.
+In the Edmonton area, the fluoride in our water supply is regulated to a constant 0.5 parts per million.
+Getting the right amount–not too much or too little–of this essential mineral is important to bone and tooth development, and fluoride regulation is one of the the most successful public health measures in history.

 We also receive fluoride from toothpaste, at the dental office, and from foods and beverages made with city water, the so-called “halo effect”.
 If you live rurally and are on well water, your dentist can help you determine if your family is receiving the optimal amount of fluoride for good health.

 Highly effective in preventing decay on the biting surfaces of your chewing teeth, sealants are a simple procedure in which a tooth-colored acrylic “coating” is painted onto the surface of the tooth.
 This effectively “seals” the deep grooves acting as a barrier, protecting enamel from plaque and acids.

 Easy to apply, sealants take only a few minutes to seal each tooth.
 They tend to hold up well under the force of normal chewing and can last many years before a reapplication is needed, if at all.